 If you’ve looked even slightly into what tidal locking is you’d probably be well aware that our moon is tidally locked to Earth, which in simple terms means we only see one side of the Moon’s face at all times.

-It’s often believed that due to Mercury’s relatively close proximity to the Sun, it would also be a tidally locked entity however, this isn’t quite the case.
+It’s often believed that due to Mercury’s relatively close proximity to the Sun, it’s likely a tidally locked entity however, this isn’t quite the case.

-Mercury is locked to the sun following a 3:2 orbital resonance, meaning it rotates 3 times around its axis every 2 times it orbits the Sun or 1.5 every full orbital cycle.
-Therefore, even though the Sun’s gravitational pull does affect Mercury (which I’ll explain in a little more detail below) it technically is not tidally locked to the Sun.
+Mercury is locked to the Sun following a 3:2 orbital resonance, meaning it rotates 3 times around its axis every 2 times it orbits the Sun or 1.5 every full orbital cycle.
+As a result even though the Sun’s gravitational pull does affect Mercury (which I’ll explain in a little more detail below) it technically is not tidally locked to the Sun.

-Yes they can, in fact we know that the now dwarf planet Pluto and its moon Charon are tidally locked to each other whilst the Earth is likely to tidally lock itself to the Moon too considering every year its spinning slower around its axis, at a rate of about 1.4 milliseconds every century.
+Yes they can, in fact we now know that the dwarf planet Pluto and its moon Charon are tidally locked to each other.
+Furthermore, the Earth is projected to tidally lock itself to the Moon too.
+This is taking into account that every year our planet is spinning slower around its axis, at a rate of about 1.4 milliseconds every century.

 What Is Orbital Resonance?

 Orbital resonance is when two celestial bodies exert regular gravitational burst upon each other resulting in either a stable or unstable resonance between the 2 or more celestial bodies.

 For entities with an unstable resonance, one example being Saturn’s inner moons, they can cause objects within their vicinity to be ejected, which is why the inner most moons of Saturn have created gaps within the gas giants’ rings.